meows/racket/docs/complex.md

 1. Definition: a natural number is said to be positive if it's not `0`.
 2. Lemma: _Addition involving any positive number results in another positive number_.
-We call the definition of addition `0 + S(n) = S(n)`, and also
-   Axiom 3 such that `S(n) ≠ 0`.
-We also recall the 5th Axiom which makes sure
-   that aside from `0` and the positives, we have no other naturals.

-   Therefore, with these accumulation of axioms and definitions, merely establishing the commutativity of `+` with `0` is enough to justify that any positive natural can be written in the form of `S(n)`.
+One way to establish this claim is to show that any non-zero natural can be represented in the form `S(n)`.
 3. Lemma: Every positive natural has a unique predecessor.

 --------------------------------------------------------------------------------